cognozire/Supply_chain/README.md

 ## Facility Assignment and Routing Problem: Finding the Optimal Solution

-This notebook tackles a facility assignment and routing problem, aiming to minimize the cost of assigning orders to plants and carriers.

 **The Problem:** Given a set of orders, we need to:

 1. **Assign Orders to Plants:**  Determine the most suitable plant to process each order considering product restrictions and vendor-managed inventory (VMI) constraints.